It's Easy to Incorporate in Tennessee

 You can open a corporation in Tennessee by filing the Certificate of Incorporation, creating corporate bylaws, and choosing your initial director(s).

 Not sure if a corporation is right for you?
 Check out our LLC vs. Corporation guide to help you make your decision.

-Follow our step-by-step How to Start a Corporation in Tennessee guide to get started today.
+Follow the steps in our How to Start a Corporation in Tennessee guide below to get started:

 Step 1: Name Your Tennessee Corporation

 Choosing a business name is the first step in starting a corporation.
 You must choose a unique name that complies with Tennessee corporation naming requirements.

 - Your name must contain the word “corporation,” “company,” “incorporated,” or an abbreviation of one of these terms.

 - Only corporations registered prior to May 29, 1989, can use the word “limited” or its abbreviation “ltd.,” and they can no longer use those terms if they amend their name.

 - Your name cannot falsely imply that your corporation is organized as, affiliated with, or sponsored by any fraternal, veterans', service, religious, charitable, or professional organization.

 - Your name must be distinguishable from any existing business in the state.
 This includes Tennessee reserved names.